riceissa/dlw-tutorial-post/post.md

 The website is created and maintained by [Vipul Naik](http://effective-altruism.com/user/vipulnaik/), with contributions from me (Issa Rice).

+The aim of this post is to introduce DLW to the world.
+DLW has been in development since [January 2017](https://github.com/vipulnaik/donations/commit/34ab85f9336c48231f0ec0258f7556df953fdb81), and is planned for launch by the end of December 2019.

 The first half of this post gives a tutorial of DLW, focusing especially on parts that are not obvious.
 The second half of this post is a request for feedback.